mAbduqayum/python-workbook/200_repetitions/204_arithmetic_sequence/arithmetic_sequence.md

 ## Task
 - Read three integers from the user:
   - `start`: first term of the sequence
-  - `end`: upper limit (inclusive)
   - `diff`: common difference between consecutive terms
+  - `count`: number of terms to generate
-- Display all terms of the arithmetic sequence from start to end
+- Display all terms of the arithmetic sequence
 - Each term on its own line
-- **Note:** You can assume that the inputs are always valid (diff is non-zero and has the correct sign)
+- **Note:** You can assume that the inputs are always valid (count is positive)

 ## Examples
 **Example 1:**
 ```
 5
-20
 3
+6
 ```
 ```
 5